sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 #### Load Test `ILoadTestSessionCredentials`

 This attempts to collect many, many delegation tokens simultaneously and sees what happens.

-Worth doing if you have a new auth service; consider also something for going from DT to AWS credentials if this is also implemented by your own service.
+Worth doing if you have a new authentication service provider, or implementing custom DT support.
+Consider also something for going from DT to
+AWS credentials if this is also implemented by your own service.
 This is left as an exercise for the developer.

 **Tip**: don't go overboard here, especially against AWS itself.